shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 Javascript code should adhere to similar rules as the PHP code ([except in project-base repository](#project-base-repository)).

 New keys in a `options` map or a new expected data attribute may be added in a `MINOR` or `PATCH` release only if it has a default value.
-Adding a new optional argument to a method is considered a BC break (as it the method might be overridden by the user with the new argument already in use).
+Adding a new optional argument to a method is considered a BC break (as it the method might be overridden by the user with the new argument already in use) and is not allowed in a `MINOR` or `PATCH` release.

 Behavior of elements with classes prefixed with `.js-` should change only in a `MAJOR` release.